emmanueluche/dune_imperium_uprising_4/Manual.md

 Each round begins by revealing a new Conﬂict card from the top of the Conﬂict Deck.
 Place it face up in the space next to the Conﬂict Deck (on top of any Conﬂict cards that might remain from previous rounds).

-Next, each player draws ﬁve cards from their own deck, forming their hand for the round.
+Next, each player draws ﬁve cards from **their own** deck, forming their hand for the round.

 ### PHASE 2: PLAYER TURNS (Page 8)

 Starting with the player who has the First Player marker and continuing clockwise, players take one turn at a time.

-On your turn, you will take either an Agent turn or a Reveal turn.
+On your turn, you will take either an **Agent turn** or a **Reveal turn**.
 These types of turns are detailed over the next ﬁve pages.
 Generally, you will take Agent turns until you run out of Agents to place, then you will take a Reveal turn.
 (Note that Agent turns are optional.
 If you choose to, you can take a Reveal turn while you still have Agents instead of taking an Agent turn.)

 Once you've taken a Reveal turn, your turns are skipped for the rest of the phase, while other players ﬁnish taking their turns.
 Once all players have taken a Reveal turn, this phase ends.

-You may play any Plot Intrigue cards you have during this phase, at any point during one of your own Agent or Reveal turns.
+You may play any **Plot Intrigue cards** you have during this phase, at any point during one of your own Agent or Reveal turns.

 #### CARD ANATOMY (Page 8)

 The effects of each card in your deck are divided into two parts: an Agent box and a Reveal box.
 On any given turn, you may use the effects contained in only one of those boxes: the Agent box during an Agent turn, or the Reveal box during a Reveal turn.

-- A. Name
+A. Name
-  > Top left on the screen.
+  Top left on the screen.

-- B. Faction
+B. Faction
-  > Not all cards are part of a Faction.
+  Not all cards are part of a Faction.
-  > Located under the name.
+  Located under the name.

-- C. Agent Icons
+C. Agent Icons
-  > Middle left on the card
+  Middle left on the card

-- D. Agent Box
+D. Agent Box
-  > Middle bottom on the card, with the grey background.
+  Middle bottom on the card, with the grey background.

-- E. Reveal Box
+E. Reveal Box
-  > Bottom of the card and under the Agent box, with the dark blue background.
+  Bottom of the card and under the Agent box, with the dark blue background.

-- F. Persuasion Cost
+F. Persuasion Cost
-  > Top right on the screen, a specific number with a blue diamond shape.
+  Top right on the screen, a specific number with a blue diamond shape.

-- G. Acquire effect
+G. Acquire effect
-  > Not all cards have an Acquire effect
+  ***Not all cards have an Acquire effect
-  > Located under the persuasion cost.
+  Located under the persuasion cost***.

 ### PLAYER TURN – AGENT TURN (Page 9)

 In an Agent turn, you play one card from your hand face up in front of you, using it to send an Agent from your Leader to an unoccupied space on the game board.
 This board space must have an icon in its upper left corner matching one of the Agent icons on the card.
 (Though Spies, explained on page 11, provide an alternative to this.)

-You must choose only one Agent icon on your card; one card can't send multiple Agents.
+You must choose only **one** Agent icon on your card; one card can't send multiple Agents.

-You can't send an Agent to a board space that already has one.
-(Though Spies, explained on page 11, can provide a way around this.)
+**You can't send an Agent to a board space that already has one.** (Though Spies, explained on page 11, can provide a way around this.)

 You must pay any costs and meet any requirements of the board space you choose.